NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/hazard_characterization.rst

 Wind Modeling
 --------------

+Hindcast wind fields for this event were made available by Peter Vickery and Applied Research Associates (ARA).
+Their hurricane model derives wind speeds based on numerically solving the differential equations of a translating storm and iteratively calibrating based on field observations over the weeks following an event.
+The ARA_Example.zip provides the peak 3-s gust peak wind speed field of Hurricane Sandy on a grid that can be directly used in the presented hurricane workflow, as visualized in :numref:`ara_pws`.

 :numref:`ara_pws` shows the 3-s gust peak wind speed field in Atlantic County during the Hurricane Sandy (simulation data provided by Applied Research Associate hurricane model).
 The model derives wind speeds based on numerically solving the differential equations of a translating storm and iteratively calibrating the